Adirondack Bank Center: History

 In November 2017, work was completed on the 26,000-square-foot expansion that added a new entrance, a half-dozen executive suites, a new women's bathroom, a building-wide sprinkler system and other amenities to the facility.
 The $10.55 million project was fully funded by the state.
 A restaurant named "72 Tavern & Grill" was constructed on existing foundation on the West side of the facility that supported underground areas of the Aud.
 The "72" is in honor of the 72 cables that have held up the roof of the Adirondack Bank Center for more than 50 years.

 On June 1, 2018, the Adirondack Bank Center hosted UFC Fight Night: Rivera vs. Moraes.

 On June 13, 2018, Mohawk Valley Garden CEO Rob Esche and Major Arena Soccer League (MASL) commissioner Joshua Schaub, along with other officials, announced that Utica will field a professional indoor soccer team — called Utica City Football Club, or UCFC for short — that will play home games at the Adirondack Bank Center at the Utica Memorial Auditorium beginning with the 2018–19 season.
 The team had previously been known as the Syracuse Silver Knights.

+The Nexus Canter, a new sports facility adjacent to the Aud and connected to it via an indoor walkway, was completed in 2022.
+It includes three playing spaces that can used for ice hockey or turf sports such as indoor soccer.
+The largest of these, having 1,200 seats, a Jumbotron screen, and multiple luxury boxes, is the home venue for the Utica University women's ice hockey team, the Utica Junior Comets, and the Utica Yeti Lacrosse team as of 2024.
+In 2023, Utica University purchased its naming rights, rebranding it the Utica University Nexus Center.

+The Professional Women's Hockey League (PWHL) held a five day evaluation camp at the Nexus Centre in December 2023 ahead of its inaugural season; all six PWHL teams participated.
+The 2024 IIHF Women's World Championship was held at the Adirondack Bank Center and Nexus Center from the 4th to 14th of April, with Canada winning the gold.
+The 2024 World Lacrosse Box Championships were held at the Adirondack Bank Center and Nexus Center between September 20 and 29 2024.
+Canada won the Men's Championship, while the United States won the Women's championship.

+In December 2024 360 degree LED dasher boards covering the entire rink where installed at the arena, making it the first arena in North America to feature 360 degree LED dasher boards and one of only 7 arenas in the world to feather 360 degree LED dasher boards.